Uzay-G/portfolio/_posts/2019-11-30-spellchecking-on-static.md

 So, of course, you need to be using repositories and <a href="https://www.atlassian.com/git/tutorials/what-is-version-control" target="_blank" rel="noopener">version control</a> to host your code otherwise this will not work.
 We will be using the Travis CI continuous integration software.

-If you're blog repository is public or if you're a <a href="https://education.github.com/pack" target="_blank" rel="noopener">student</a>, all you have to do is go their <a href="https://travis-ci.org/getting_started" target="_blank" rel="noopener">getting started docs</a> to set it up for free.
+If your blog repository is public or if you're a <a href="https://education.github.com/pack" target="_blank" rel="noopener">student</a>, all you have to do is go their <a href="https://travis-ci.org/getting_started" target="_blank" rel="noopener">getting started docs</a> to set it up for free.
 If you host your code on a private repo, you can use their platform only for the first 100 builds and then you need to pay a monthly fee.
 Sign in with Github and add your repo <a href="https://travis-ci.com/" target="_blank" rel="noopener">here</a> if your repo is private.

 All right, now we need to configure our <code>.travis.yml</code> file.
 This file tells our Continuous Integration platform to execute certain commands on our code.
 If any errors are detected, you should receive a warning and you can get more details by looking at the <code>build log</code> on the travis site.